ProactiveProgrammers/intersection-algorithms-solution/writing/reflection.md

 ## Performance Analysis

-Note: Provide one paragraph that states which algorithm is fastest, by how much it is faster, and how you knew that the it was faster, referencing the data in the aforementioned command outputs to support your response.
+Note: Provide three paragraphs that explain which algorithm is fastest, by how much it is faster, and how you knew that the it was faster, referencing the data in the aforementioned command outputs to support your response.
+You should make sure that you answer the following research questions:

+- RQ: Is intersection faster with a list or a tuple?
+- RQ: Is intersection faster with a double-for-loop or a single-for-loop?
+- RQ: Overall, what is the fastest approach for computing the intersection?

+Note: Make sure that your responses explain WHY certain algorithms are faster!

+Lorem ipsum dolor sit amet, consetetur sadipscing elitr, sed diam nonumy eirmod tempor invidunt ut labore et dolore magna aliquyam erat, sed diam voluptua.
+At vero eos et accusam et justo duo dolores et ea rebum.
+Stet clita kasd gubergren, no sea takimata sanctus est Lorem ipsum dolor sit amet.

 Lorem ipsum dolor sit amet, consetetur sadipscing elitr, sed diam nonumy eirmod tempor invidunt ut labore et dolore magna aliquyam erat, sed diam voluptua.
 At